langchain-ai/langgraph-supervisor-py/README.md

 )

 # Create supervisor workflow
+prompt = """You are a team supervisor managing a research expert and a math expert.
+For current events, use research_agent
+For math problems, use math_agent"""

 workflow = create_supervisor(
     [research_agent, math_agent],
     model=model,
-    prompt="You are a team supervisor managing a research expert and a math expert.", )
+    prompt=prompt,
+)

 # Compile and run